rubygemsguide/rubygemsguide/_posts/2021-12-30-how-to-implement-otp-two-factor-authentication-in-rails-with-devise-two-factor.markdown

 1. Find a link called "Two-factor authentication" on `/dashboard` page
 2. Go to the 2FA setup page(`/two_factor_authentication`) by click the link
 3. Find a 2FA "Enable" button on `/two_factor_authentication` page
-4. Go to a confirmation page(`/two_factor_authentication/confirmation/new`) by click the "Enable" button
+4. Show a confirmation page by click the "Enable" button
 5. See a QR code and a code submit form on the the confirmation page
 6. Scan the QR code with an authenticator app and submit the form with a OTP code
 7. Show a success page after succcess submit the confirmation form